-Thomas Graham Jr. was a four-star cornerback out of Rancho Cucamonga High school in California.
+Thomas Graham Jr. was a four-star cornerback out of Rancho Cucamonga high school in California.
 Graham played in forty career games at the University of Oregon before opting-out of his senior season due to the PAC-12 canceling their season (before the PAC-12 re-started their season months later).

-Thomas Graham has all the mental makeup you can ask for in a nickel cornerback.
+Graham has all the mental makeup you can ask for in a nickel cornerback.
 He’s tough, he isn’t afraid to tackle, and he reads the offensive play in real-time well.
 Graham has silky hips, which helps him to stay in-phase with the receiver when cutting on routes and breaking back towards the football.
-Graham isn’t the biggest or the fastest which is why I see him making a name for himself inside at the nickel spot in training camp and early in his career.
+He isn’t the biggest or the fastest, which is why I see him making a name for himself inside at the nickel spot in training camp and early in his career.

 The loss of Kyle Fuller sucks.
-Thomas Graham is not the guy who is going to step in and replace Fuller on the outside (especially in his rookie year), but Graham does have that ball-hawking mentality that made Fuller such a weapon on Sundays.
+Thomas Graham is not the guy who is going to step in and replace Fuller on the outside (especially in his rookie year).
+But he does have that ball-hawking mentality that made Fuller such a weapon on Sundays.
 Thomas Graham had five interceptions and twenty-eight passes defensed in his last two years at Oregon.